How Radio Leaders Are Preparing For 2021 - Radio Ink

 Radio Ink has created a series of videos from the industry’s top leaders called Visions and Decisions.
-Over the next five weeks you’ll hear from radio’s most powerful people about how they are preparing to strike back in 2021.
+Over the next month you’ll hear from radio’s most powerful people about how they are preparing to strike back in 2021.
 Our series sponsor is RadioMax, watch it HERE.

 Cumulus Media sent the internal memo to employees on Wednesday, according to Inside Music Media.
 The Atlanta-based company owns 416 radio stations throughout the country, many using a talk-radio format with local and national right-wing personalities.